blurrycontour/zuul-gerrit/doc/source/developer/zookeeper.rst

    Holds various types of locks so that multiple components can coordinate.

+.. path:: zuul/locks/connection

+   Locks related to connections.

+.. path:: zuul/locks/connection/<connection>

+   Locks related to a single connection.

+.. path:: zuul/locks/connection/database/migration
+   :type: Lock

+   Only one component should run a database migration; this lock ensures that.

 .. path:: zuul/locks/events

    Locks related to tenant event queues.